Alek Thomas Preview, Player Props: Diamondbacks vs. Padres

-Alek Thomas -- with a slugging percentage of .348 in his past 10 games (including zero home runs) -- will be in action for the Arizona Diamondbacks versus the San Diego Padres, with Rich Hill on the mound, on August 17 at 9:40 PM ET.
+The Arizona Diamondbacks, including Alek Thomas (.348 slugging percentage in past 10 games, including no homers), take on starting pitcher Seth Lugo and the San Diego Padres at PETCO Park, Friday at 9:40 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Rockies.
+He had a hitless showing in his last game (0-for-3) against the Padres.

 Alek Thomas Game Info & Props vs. the Padres